CLR3-Ventures/technical-assignment-1/README.md

 2. **Code Generation:** Generate boilerplate code, configuration files, and implementation scaffolds
 3. **Problem Solving:** Get help with specific technical challenges and debugging
 4. **Best Practices:** Ask for code review, optimization suggestions, and architectural guidance

 ---

-## Submission Requirements

-### Submission Method:
-1. Create a GitHub repository with your solution
-2. Record a 1-2 minute video demonstrating the working system of RSI data being produced into redpanda and the frontend.
-4. Submit the GitHub link and video to your point of contact email.

----